ray-project/ray/doc/source/tune/_tutorials/tune-tutorial.rst

 Next Steps
 ----------

-Take a look at the :ref:`tune-user-guide` for a more comprehensive overview of Tune's features.
+* Take a look at the :ref:`tune-user-guide` for a more comprehensive overview of Tune's features.
+* Browse our :ref:`gallery of examples <tune-general-examples>` to see how to use Tune with PyTorch, XGBoost, Tensorflow, etc.